-National Public Lands Day - History
+National Public Lands Day timeline

 The Environmental Protection Agency (EPA) proposed abolishing the Clean Power Plan citing the regulation goes above and beyond the agency’s statutory authority.